gcallah/BookReviews/gray.md

 While it might be possible to review this work in the same style in which it was written, well, that would be like putting hot sauce on a dish of chili peppers: a bit much.
-Instead, I will organize this review round several of the themes that recur throughout the book, and offer a sample of what Gray has to say about each one.
+Instead, I will organize this review round several of the themes that are important in the book, and offer a sample of what Gray has to say about each one.

 ## Hobbes

 In a book the title of which contains the word "Leviathan," we naturally would expect Thomas Hobbes to be a key figure.
 And indeed he is: Throughout his meditations, Gray brings up Hobbes again and again.
+In fact, if one were to be so bold as to offer a "central message" of the book, it would be that the circumstances that prompted Hobbes to write *Leviathan* have again become salient in our time, as the liberal world order that prevailed for some years after the fall of the Soviet Union collapses around us.

-Almost at the start, Gray writes: "Hobbes was a liberal --  the only one, perhaps, still worth reading."
-(4) In defense of this claim, he presents the four characteristics of liberalism provided in his own book, *Liberalism*, to wit, liberalism is:
+Very early on, Gray writes: "Hobbes was a liberal -- the only one, perhaps, still worth reading."
+(4) In defense of the first half of this claim, he presents the four characteristics of liberalism provided in his own book, *Liberalism*, to wit, liberalism is:

 1. individualist
 2. egalitarian
 3. universalist
 4. meliorist

+And he goes on to argue that the above key liberal ideas are present in Hobbes in that, for him:

+1. "Society is made up of individuals..."
+2. "equal in being exposed to death at each other's hands..."
+3. "Human nature is universal in its needs..."
+4. "With the application of reason, government can be improved..."
+(5)

+This Hobbes is "the" proto-liberal.
+However, as Gray explains, "Each of these [liberal] ideas is a half-truth,":

+1. Individuals *are* the basis of society, but "self-preservation, is only one of their needs: bare life is not enough."
+2. Human beings "regularly give up peace and security in order to defend a form of life...",
+2. "The most basic human goods may be universal but they are often sacrificed..."
+3. "Society and government can be improved, but what is gained can always be lost...
+There is no complete or final exit from the state of nature."
+(5)

-And he goes on to argue that Hobbes displays all four of these characteristics, and is thus perhaps the prototypical liberal.
-That claim may disconcert some who have interpreted Hobbes as a totalitarian; but here Gray makes a crucial, often over-looked, point about Hobbes:
+Gray's claim that Hobbes was a liberal may disconcert some who have interpreted Hobbes as a totalitarian; but here Gray makes a crucial, often over-looked, point about Hobbes:

 "Hobbes's was a state whose powers were unchecked, but its goals were strictly limited.
 Beyond security its subjects against one another and external enemies, it had no remit."
 (2)

 Or, as Michael Oakeshott (whom Gray refers to as one of Hobbes's "best interpreters") put it, "Hobbes is not an absolutist precisely because he is an authoritarian..."
-In other words, Hobbes's state existed to keep its citizens from going to war with each other, but not to stop them from smoking, or encourage them to save more for retirement, or make them more understanding of homosexuals, or prompt them to read more elevating literature or better appreciate art.
+In other words, Hobbes's state existed to keep its citizens from going to war with each other, and had whatever power it needed to meet that task.
+But its remit did not include stopping them from smoking, or encouraging them to save more for retirement, or making them more understanding of homosexuals, or prompting them to read more elevating literature or better appreciate art.

-The above key liberal ideas are present in Hobbes in that: "Society is made up of individuals... equal in being exposed to death at each other's hands...
-Human nature is universal in its needs...
-With the application of reason, government can be improved..."
-(5)

-However, as Gray explains, "Each of these [liberal] ideas is a half-truth,": people do not desire mere self-preservation, they "regularly give up peace and security in order to defend a form of life...", "The most basic human goods may be universal but they are often sacrificed...
-Society and government can be improved, but what is gained can always be lost...
-There is no complete or final exit from the state of nature."
-(5)

-Gray has much more to say about Hobbes, as we will see in the following sections.
+Hobbes appears again and again in this book, including epigraphs from *Leviathan* (or occasionally another work of his) that head each chapter and sub-chapter.

 ## Liberalism

-The previous section outlined Gray's key characteristics of liberalism.
+The previous section outlined Gray's key aspects of liberalism, and offered a brief synopsis of why he argues each is only a half-truth.
+But he has much more to say about liberalism than that.
+For example, he notes a similarity between contemporary liberals and the "ideologues" they set themselves in opposition to:

 "The psychology of the political believer is not confined interwar communists and fellow travelers.
 The same mixture of self deception and adamant certainty can be observed in post-Cold War liberals.
 They, too, cannot admit the demise of the faith that has given meaning to their lives."
 (102)

-Gray begins a chapter called "Mortal gods" by noting:
+Gray understands that the whole liberal project is based upon a metaphysics that modern liberals at best ignore, or, at worst, completely reject:

 "Liberalism was a creation of Western monotheism and liberal freedoms part of the civilization that monotheism engendered.
 Twenty-first-century liberals reject this civilization, while continuing to assert the universal authority of a